SSH tunnels in one clicknever left open

 please! ☕

 BastionOrbit is open source — every line is on GitHub.
 Zero tracking.
 Zero telemetry.
-The install warning?
-That's Apple charging $99 for a certificate.
-Not us.
+The Apple Developer license is covered — signed builds are rolling out.
+If your download still shows a warning, see below.

 BastionOrbit is verified open source — MIT license, zero telemetry